By Joan Singson | February 25, 2015

 Joan Singson recently did a video for us describing the Social Network Strategy and her trainings addressing this approach.
 Check it out!

-Joan Singson is a Program Manager at ETR.
-She provides training and capacity-building assistance for organizations that address HIV and sexual health in their communities.
-When she is not talking in front of a group or typing on her keyboard, Joan loves to go for long hikes or sit in her backyard watching hummingbirds buzz around.
-She can be reached at firstname.lastname@example.org.
+Joan Singson is a former Program Manager at ETR.
+She provided training and capacity-building assistance for organizations that address HIV and sexual health in their communities.